Privacy, security and safety tips

 - If you decide to arrange a meeting, you always have the right to change your mind.
 Trust yourself.
 Go with your instincts.

-- In case you do decide to meet alone, leave the name, telephone number and the venue of the meeting pint with a friend or family member for extra peace of mind.
+- In case you do decide to meet alone, leave the name, telephone number and the venue of the meeting point with a friend or family member for extra peace of mind.

 - Be wary of those who ask for money.
 Remember a genuine person will not ask you for money in any circumstance.
 If someone asks you for money, use common sense and never give in to such requests.